 High Intermediate | Rating 6 to 6+

-Player exhibits more aggressive net play, has improved court coverage, improved shot control and is developing teamwork in doubles.
+Player exhibits more aggressive net play, improved court coverage and developing strategy for competitive play.

 Advanced | Rating 5 to 5+